Where Was the Wilderness of Shur?

 The traditional location for Shur is as seen below:

-Several passages in the book of Genesis appear to place Shur in this traditional spot, and the Jewish Historian also placed Shur just east of Egypt, and identified it as the territory between Pelesium and the Red Sea.
+Several passages in the book of Genesis appear to place Shur in this traditional spot, and the Jewish Historian, Josephus, also placed Shur just east of Egypt, identifying it as the territory between Pelesium and the Red Sea.
 Some Egyptologists, such as Henry Brugsch and A.H.
-Sayce, have proposed that the word Shur means "wall" om Hebrew, and that Shur was a series of fortifications along the Egyptian empire's eastern border.
+Sayce, have proposed that the word Shur means "wall" in Hebrew, and that Shur was a series of fortifications along the Egyptian empire's eastern border.

 Sayce also believed that Shur went further east because of the scenarios with Abraham, Saul, and David, which seem to indicate the Negev region of southern Canaan.
 He then "stretched" Shur towards Edom to make the pieces fit.